 Conflicts in terminology come from a variety of reasons.
 For example, classical musicians interpreting a term in one way and popular musicians using the term for something different.
 Or, simply musicians in one area calling a section of music with a name that was already used for another section of music elsewhere.
 Time passing also brings about change in the meaning of a term as new generations apply the term to something new, or use it in a new, derived way.

 Root Musical Forms

-There are many other terms used for musical forms and classifications of musical forms that are not a song form, or that are musical predecessors to modern song forms, or are classifications of song forms rather than an individual song form.
+There are many terms used for musical forms and classifications of musical forms that are not a song form, or that are musical predecessors to modern song forms, or are classifications of song forms rather than an individual song form.
 As this article is focused on song forms this is not the place to explore these musical forms in any detail, however for completeness it is worth at least making you aware that musical forms exist outside of song forms.
 These include:

 - Single Forms

 - Binary Form, Two Part form, AB, AABB etc.

 - Ternary Form, Three Part form, ABA, or Ternary Form is original the root of the AABA 32-bar Song Form.